November 2023: a crash mostly happens when nobody believes it will.

 In Chicago and Detroit, you can Buy a home for $ 1|

 The housing market hasn't bottomed out yet.
-For the third quarter, the closely-watched S&P Case-Shiller national home-price index fell 16.6%, and experts are predicting further declines.
+For the third quarter, the closely-watched S&P Case-Shiller national home-price index fell 16.6%, and experts predict further declines.
 Of the top 100 markets, here are 10 with the worst forecasts.
-Click here for more
+Click here for more.

 Home values never went up.
-By artificially lowering the interest rates (Al Greenspan will go into history as the bubble creator by excellence) they basically printed money and gave it away to everyone.
-It was the ability to buy a higher loan that was increased, not the VALUE of the property.
-No one's income went up, in fact, because of the inflation, income came down.
+By artificially lowering the interest rates (Al Greenspan will go into history as the bubble creator by excellence), they printed money and gave it away to everyone.
+It was the ability to buy a higher loan that was increased, not the property's VALUE.
+No one's income went up, in fact, because of inflation, income came down.

-According to a study of the Deutsche Bank by 2,011 half of the American home owners are under water.
-The reason all this is important is that, if you’re underwater, you’re much more likely to default on your mortgage than if you have some equity.
+According to a study by the Deutsche Bank in 2,011, half of the American homeowners are underwater.
+All this is important because if you’re underwater, you’re much more likely to default on your mortgage than if you have some equity.

 A small uptick (or correction) we forecasted for 2012 until 1015.
-However it will take another 20 years before we hit the bottom and the trend will reverse.
-Having said this we may have seen the most dramatic drop and it is possible that expressed in NOMINAL TERMS American Real estate the residual slide may be limited to another 20%.
-In Spain the Real Estate bubble started to deflate 2009; hence we won't see the correction before 2015 and a bottom before 2035.
+However, it will take another 20 years before we hit the bottom, and the trend will reverse.
+Having said this, we may have seen the most dramatic drop, and it is possible that expressed in NOMINAL TERMS American Real estate, the residual slide may be limited to another 20%.
+In Spain, the Real Estate bubble started to deflate in 2009; hence we won't see the correction before 2015 and a bottom before 2035.

 The worst U.S. housing crash since the Great Depression has led to a record number of foreclosures and shaved almost a third off property values.
 The S&P/Case-Shiller Index of 20 cities in August was 29 percent below its 2006 high after rising for four consecutive months...click here for more...